-- A review of relevant literature including project and quality assurance reports; theory of change and the results framework; annual work plans; and project steering committee (project board) meetings deliberations. - Briefing and debriefing sessions with IPs, UNDP, and donor representatives. - Data collection using different methods such as key informants, questionnaires, interviews, focus group discussions, town halls with IPs including counties, UNDP, representatives of various donors involved in the programme, citizens and other relevant respondents to enrich the programme review with quantitative information; qualitative data will sharpen and support the quantitative data.
-The consultants will use triangulation as a central method, drawing information from multiple sources. - Facilitation of stakeholder review and validation sessions. - Development and finalisation of the evaluation reports.
+- A review of relevant literature including project and quality assurance reports; theory of change and the results framework; annual work plans; and project steering committee (project board) meetings deliberations. - Briefing and debriefing sessions with UNDP, IPs, PUNOs and donor representatives. - Data collection using different methods such as key informants, questionnaires, interviews, focus group discussions, town halls with IPs including counties, PUNOs, representatives of various donors involved in the programme and other relevant respondents to enrich the programme review with quantitative information; qualitative data will sharpen and support the quantitative data.
+The consultants will use triangulation as a central method, drawing information from multiple sources. - Facilitation of stakeholder review and validation sessions. - Development and finalization of the draft and final evaluation reports.